verbb/formie/docs/developers/form.md

 `submitActionEntryId` | If chosen to have a entry be the redirect action for a form, this will be the [Entry](https://docs.craftcms.com/api/v3/craft-elements-entry.html) ID.
 `defaultStatus` | The default status for the submission made on this form.
 `defaultStatusId` | The default status ID for the submission made on this form.
+`formId` | This will output the ID for a form, in the format `formie-form-{id}`.
+This is required for JavaScript-enabled forms.
+`configJson` | This will output encoded JSON to be output in the `<form>` element.
+This is required for JavaScript-enabled forms.

 ## Methods